petergardfjall/dotfiles/cheat/sheets/telepresence.cheat.md

 # About

+`telepresence` brings your laptop into the Kubernetes cluster (figuratively), allowing you to (1) debug the cluster with local tools and commands and (2) code and test microservices locally against a remote Kubernetes cluster

-`telepresence` allows you to develop and debug services locally, swapping out a Kubernetes deployment for a local binary transparently, thus cutting down the rebuild cycle by an order of magnitude (from rebuild docker image and apply an updated deployment to recompile locally and run `telepresence` again).
+`telepresence` allows you to develop and debug services locally, swapping out a Kubernetes deployment for a local binary transparently.
+This cuts down the rebuild cycle by an order of magnitude (from rebuild docker image and apply an updated deployment to recompile locally and run `telepresence` again).